jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 If at least one issuewild property is specified in the relevant CAA record set, all issue properties MUST be ignored when processing a request for a domain that is a wildcard domain.

+A non-empty CAA record set that contains no issue or issuewild property tags is authorization to any certificate issuer to issue for the corresponding wildcard domain, provided that no records in the CAA record set otherwise prohibit issuance.

 ##  CAA iodef Property